History of the Hollyford Valley

 On the Hollyford Wilderness Experience you virtually step back in time and experience an ancient spectacular landscape with a unique and intriguing ecology, geology, and geography and a fascinating history of human endeavour that dates back to the very first people to settle in this land, Aotearoa (New Zealand).

 The first people to arrive in the area were Māori exploring for food and resources.
-A coastal village at Martins Bay evolves becoming an important settlement between 1650 and 1800 with the tribe gathering abundant seafood, and gaining access to food resources in the nearby forests and lakes, building canoes from the giant trees of the forests and controlling access into and out of the highly prized pounamu sources in the region.
+A coastal village at Martins Bay evolved, becoming an important settlement between 1650 and 1800.
+Here the tribe gathering abundant seafood, and gained access to food resources in the nearby forests and lakes, and carved waka from the giant trees of the forests.
+They were also able to control access into and out of the highly prized pounamu sources in the region.
 Ancient Māori middens have been found on the sea side of the estuary on Martins Bay Spit.

 European Arrivals